odoo/documentation/accounting/receivables/customer_invoices/deferred_revenues.rst

 | Deferred revenue account   |          | 24000    |
 +----------------------------+----------+----------+

-Then, every month, Odoo will post a journal entry for the revenue recognition.
+Then, every month, Twenty20 will post a journal entry for the revenue recognition.

 +----------------------------+----------+----------+